Children with special education needs

-We are committed to ensuring that every child, including those with special educational needs, has access to a high quality education.
+We are committed to ensuring every child, including those with special education needs, has access to a high-quality education.

 Education is a vital part of your children’s lives.
 It gives them the opportunity to learn and socialise with others, and develop friendships and the tools they need to become active members of their communities.

-Choosing the right school for your children is an important decision and you should consider all the options, especially if you have a child with special educational needs.
+Choosing the right school for your children is an important decision and you should consider all the options that may be available for children with special education needs.

-If your child is found to have special educational needs or a learning disability, a support team will be established.
-The support team includes yourself and may include your child’s teacher, principal, school psychologist, medical practitioners and specialist service providers.
+If your child is found to have special educational needs or a disability, a support team will be established.
+The support team includes yourself and may include your child’s teacher, education assistant, principal, school psychologist, medical practitioners and specialist service providers.

 Together, you will determine the support services and programs that are right for your child, ensuring they receive the best education and support available, tailored to their unique needs.